nostr-protocol/nips/xxx.md

   <...otherfields>
 }
 ```
-The initial group members' data will be included in the `p` tags.
+The initial group members' data will be included in the `m` tags.
 The data structure is as follows:

 ```
-["p", <member A's alias pubkey>, <encrypted group privkey>, <encrypted member A's detail>]
+["m", <member A's alias pubkey>, <encrypted group privkey>, <encrypted member A's detail>]
 ```
 Member detail example: